-We may charge fixed fees, which means that we will charge you a set amount of money for the written advice.
-Below we provide estimates based on the ranges of fixed fees for barristers in Orchard Chambers, where the deceased person's estate is worth less than £300,000.
+We charge fixed fees, which means that we will charge you a set amount of money for the written advice.
+Below we provide estimates based on the ranges of fixed fees for barristers in Orchard Chambers.
 All fees include VAT (where applicable).

-If we charge fixed fees, these may be towards the higher end of the range if you need a more experienced barrister and/or the deceased person's estate is more complex.
+Your fixed fees may be towards the higher end of the range if you need a more experienced barrister and/or the deceased person's estate is more complex.
 If the deceased person's estate is particularly complex, your fees may also be higher than the estimate below.
 There are also likely to be additional costs of £X, for X.

-Written advice Range of fixed fees (estimate) Written advice on making or defending a claim £X - £X
+Written advice Range of fixed fees (estimate) Written advice on making or defending a £X - £X claim

 All information is correct as of X, but fees are estimates only.
-For a quotation, please contact the clerks on XX (or e-mail XX).
-Please also contact the clerks if the deceased person's estate is worth more than £300,000.
+For the most accurate fixed fee estimate, please contact the clerks on XX (or e-mail XX).